Hakuverse/BRG30-ISEA-Labs/README.md

 ========================================================================
 # Introduction

-This reflective journal documents my hands-on learning journey through a series of practical lab activities in Linux system administration, cloud deployment, networking, security, automation, and cotainerisation.
-The obejctive was to move beyond the theory knowledge and gain real-world skills that are directly applicable to jobs such as system admin, DevOps engineer, or cloud consultant.
+This reflective journal documents my hands-on learning journey through a series of practical lab activities in Linux system administration, cloud deployment, networking, security, automation, and containerisation using Docker.
+The objective was to move beyond the theory knowledge and gain real-world skills that are directly applicable to jobs such as system admin, DevOps engineer, or cloud consultant.
-Over the course of the bridging module, i worked through a comprehensive set of tasks organised into 4 lab activities.
+Over the course of the bridging module, I worked through a comprehensive set of tasks organised into 4 major lab activities.

 Lab 1 - Linux Environment & System-Level Commands

-Setting up Ubuntu on VMware Workstation, learning essential command-line tools, file operations, user privilege management, network configurationm and software installations.
+Setting up Ubuntu on VMware Workstation, learning essential command-line tools, file operations, user privilege management, network configuration and software installations.

 Lab 2 - Services, Permissions, Cloud, and TCO

 Configuring Apache2 and SSH, implementing firewall rules (UFW), managing Linux permissions and group access, performing a Total Cost of Ownership (TCO) analysis for printers, and deploying my first cloud virtual machine on AWS EC2.

-Lab 3 - DNS, SSL & Domain Management
+Lab 3 - DNS, SSL & Domain Management, Automation and Scripting

 Registering a free dynamic DNS domain with DuckDNS, linking it to my EC2 instance, and securing the web server with a Let's Encrypt TLS certificate using Certbot, enabling full HTTPs with automatic renewal.

+Writing a Bash backup script with timestamped archives, scheduling it with cron,

-Lab 4 - Automation, Scripting and Additional Service
+Lab 4 - Additional Server Service

-Writing a Bash backup script with timestamped archives, scheduling it with cron, and deploying a Docker container (Nginx) as an additional server service, showing mordern, repeatable deployment practices in real life situations.
+Deploying a Docker container (Nginx) as an additional server service, showing mordern, repeatable deployment practices in real life situations.

 Throughout each activity, I encountered and solved real problems.
 From debugging Apache configuration and fixing security group rules, to troubleshooting DNS propagation and certbot challenges.
 These experiences reinforced the importance of systematic troubleshooting, documentation, and the value of infrastructure as code.